ijknabla/ModelicaLanguageForPython/README.md

+# ModelicaLang

-# Modelica Language for Python
+Modelica parser and class representation for Python

 [See document](https://ijknabla.github.io/ModelicaLanguageForPython/)

-## Features

-- Parser generator by BNF used in Modelica standard specification.